dddrrreee/cs140e-25win/labs/17-vm-page-table/README.md

 For `vm_map_kernel` you'll want to look at the routine `procmap.h:procmap_pin_on` in the last lab and just rewrite this routine to switch from using pinned routines to our page tables versions.
-You should also look at today's first test case `1-test-basic.c` to see what has to be done to set things up.
-Also look at test `2-test-procmap.c` which uses `vm_map_kernel`.
+You should also look at today's test cases to see what has to be done to set things up.

 The goal of `vm_map_kernel` is to wrap up all the code to do the initial MMU initialization, and kernel memory mapping setup so that it can start